Achndrs4/python_linguistics_toolkit/README.md

-# python_linguistics_toolkit
+# Python Linguistics Toolkit
-Linguistic Toolkit with GUI for Python

-Linguistic toolkit that tracks drifts and changes in morphology/phonology
+Linguistic Toolkit with GUI for Python that tracks drifts and changes in morphology/phonology